The Holy Spirit searches Earth until

 He finds someone to test their heart and will.

-He shows to him the works that God has done:
+He shows to man the works that God has done:

 But then he worships forces it enshrines.

-by might alone I’m truly shocked and awed.
+His might alone beleaves me shocked and awed;

 But if He also judges right from wrong,